charlesaraujo/node-ts-scrapper/README.md

-# Thone of Glass scraping
+# Throne of Glass scraping

-A simple scraping for characters of thone of glass, using node, TypeScript and MySql with PlanetScale
+A simple scraping for characters of throne of glass, using node, TypeScript and MySql with PlanetScale

-## Dev PlanectScale Proxy
+## Dev PlanetScale Proxy

-`pscale connect <database> <branch> --execute 'yarn dev'`
+`pscale connect <database> <branch> --execute '<yarn or npm command>'`